 • Led the Tribe to the Sweet Sixteen in 2010, ending the season ranked No. 9 in the country

 • Guided the College to the 2010 CAA regular season and conference tournament titles

-• Has coached one CAA Player of the Year, 23 All-CAA players, and eight all-rookie selections
+• Has coached one CAA Player of the Year, one CAA Defensive Player of the Year, 30 All-CAA players, and nine all-rookie selections